Victoria Pendleton: Personal life

 In 2012, The Royal Mail painted a postbox gold in Pendleton's hometown of Stotfold to honour her gold medal at the Olympic Games.
 In 2012, the Royal Mail also released a set of commemorative stamps from the 2012 Olympics, with Pendleton's win in the keirin featuring on one.

-Pendleton's relationship with Scott Gardner, a sports scientist with British Cycling's coaching team, caused problems, as it was considered to be unprofessional for two members of the team to be romantically involved.
+Pendleton's relationship with Scott Gardner, a sports scientist with British Cycling's coaching team, caused 'friction with teammates', as it was considered to be unprofessional for two members of the team to be romantically involved.
 Following the 2008 Olympics, when it became more widely known, Gardner left the team, though he was later re-hired after Pendleton suffered a loss of form.
+Some of Pendleton's teammates were unhappy to lose Gardner as a coach and blamed her for the situation.
 The couple married in September 2013.
-They initially hid their relationship from other members of the team, and when the news came out, Pendleton said “They were so upset with me – disgusted, like I’d committed a crime," adding "But the relationship didn’t make me any less of an athlete or any less professional or any less successful."
-Pendleton also said the reaction left her "distraught".
+They initially hid their relationship from other members of the team, and when the news came out, Pendleton said: "They were so upset with me – disgusted, like I'd committed a crime," adding: "But the relationship didn’t make me any less of an athlete or any less professional or any less successful."
+Pendleton also said the reaction by her teammates had left her "distraught".
 In July 2018, she announced that they were separating.

-She is in a relationship with Louis Tinsley, an ex-SBS operator and co-founder of clothing firm ThruDark whom she met in 2019.
-In June 2023, she announced that her brother, Alex, had died from a brain tumour.
+She is in a relationship with Louis Tinsley, an ex-special forces member whom she met while filming Celebrity SAS: Who Dares Wins in 2019.
+In June 2023, she announced that her brother had died from a brain tumour.
 In July 2024, Pendleton was made Honorary Colonel and corps ambassador to HM Royal Marines.

-Pendleton has a tattoo of the song lyric 'Today is the greatest day I've ever known' from The Smashing Pumpkins' song "Today" on her arm.
+She has a tattoo of the song lyric 'Today is the greatest day I've ever known' from The Smashing Pumpkins' song "Today" on her arm.